jro31/jethro-codes/_articles/projects/blocks-falling.md

 tags: 'React, Redux Toolkit, Firebase'
 ---

+_Note: At the time of writing the below article, Blocks Falling was hosted at 'blocksfalling.com'.
+It has since been moved to 'blocks.jethrowilliams.com'._

 At one point in time, this app went by a different name.

 I didn't really think anyone would care.
 Building it was a personal challenge, and another app to add to my portfolio.
 I didn't think more than about three people would ever play it.

 Turns out some that some people do care.
 And they have lawyers.
 So I had to do a complete rebrand.

-So based on this [completely unrelated video game trailer](https://youtu.be/Mr8fVT_Ds4Q) (which just so happens to be the greatest trailer in video game history), I rebranded and '[Blocks Falling](https://blocksfalling.com/)' was born.
+So based on this [completely unrelated video game trailer](https://youtu.be/Mr8fVT_Ds4Q) (which just so happens to be the greatest trailer in video game history), I rebranded and '[Blocks Falling](https://blocks.jethrowilliams.com/)' was born.

 ## Background {#background}